 Step 6.
 Chipped frames?
 No problem!
 Simply use a varnish to go over any missing areas until they are no longer noticeable.

 And in a very budget friendly few simple steps just like that, you could revamp something old and drab into something completely new and lovely!
+Updating vintage prints is a great way to upcycle and give a new lease of life to something old.
 So what are you waiting for, I can here some treasure hunting calling you!